What is Business Case Proof?

 Laboratory Example: Proving penicillin Kills Bacteria

 It is one thing to suspect that one factor impacts another.
 But suspicion is not proof.
 Proof that penicillin kills certain bacteria, for example, was a two-step process: Suspicion first, then proof.

 Suspicion Comes First: The Observation

-Alexander Fleming discovered the efficacy of penicillin in 1928.
-As a physician and as a research microbiologist working at St. Mary's hospital in London.
+Alexander Fleming receives credit for discovering the efficacy of penicillin in 1928.
+Fleming was a physician and research microbiologist working at St. Mary's hospital in London.
 Fleming was searching for ways to combat an especially virulent strain of Staphylococcus bacteria.
 The bacteria—Staphylococcus aureus—was the known cause of especially destructive post-operative infections.

-For this research, Fleming had some bacterial cultures in the laboratory, growing in open dishes.
+As part of this research, Fleming was maintaining bacterial cultures in the lab, growing in open dishes.
 He was surprised to discover, one morning, that a few of the cultures were contaminated with small deposits of a certain fungus mold—Penicillium notatum—that had no-doubt drifted in through the open window.
 The especially striking finding was that staphylococcus bacteria surrounding the mold had died.
 At the same time, bacteria in cultures that did not have mold were still thriving.
 This observation gave Fleming the strong suspicion that this particular mold was effective in killing bacteria.

 Proof Comes Second: The Controlled experiment

 Before taking Penicillium from the laboratory into the clinic, Fleming needed proof that this particular fungus caused bacteria death, not something else.
 Proof, in such cases, requires an experimental control (actually a series of quite a few experimental tests).

-The experimental design for each test, however, was straightforward: Fleming divided a group of healthy bacterial culture dishes was divided into two groups: (1) Cultures in one group received a small deposit of Penicillium notatum, while (2) Cultures in the other group received a small deposit of another mold.
+The experimental design for each test, however, was straightforward: Fleming separated a group of healthy bacterial culture dishes into two groups: (1) Cultures in one group received a small deposit of Penicillium notatum, while (2) Cultures in the other group received a small deposit of another mold.
 Other than that, all cultures were allowed to grow under the same conditions for a period.